Khokon9363/laravel_react_webRTC_video_call/README.md

 # generate a key for your application
 php artisan key:generate

-# create a file for your SQLite database
-touch database/database.sqlite

 # mrun the migration files to generate the schema
 php artisan migrate